Skip to main content

 Teat congestion during the milking process: the impact on milk flow

-After a broad analysis of the possible consequences of teat congestion, in this Blog episode we focus on its effects on milk flow and which factors should be monitored to avoid it.
+After a broad analysis of the possible consequences of teat congestion, in this Blog episode, we focus on its effects on milk flow and which factors should be monitored to avoid it.

 There are various mechanisms through which teat congestion can impact milk flow.
 They involve both the physical structure of the teat and the cow's physiological responses to the condition.